Sabahatt/react-video-editor/demo-script.md

 ## NARRATION SCRIPT (PARAGRAPH FORMAT)

-Creating professional video ads traditionally means choosing between instant generation with limited control, or powerful editing with tedious multi-step wizards.
-Adify gives you the best of both worlds.
+Most video ad generators make you choose between instant generation with limited control, or powerful editing through tedious multi-step wizards.
+This tool gives you the best of both worlds.

+For this demo, we've selected restaurants and cafes as they typically have rich visual content on their websites - perfect for showcasing how we transform static images into dynamic video.
+In the final version, this will be optimized for every industry, from retail to real estate to professional services.

+Let's create a video ad for a cafe.
+Simply paste in your business URL.
+Then customize your ad preferences.
+Choose your style - dynamic or classic.
+Select a voice - male, female, or neutral.
+Pick the tone that fits your brand - friendly, playful, confident, or warm.
+Set your desired duration and aspect ratio.
+And hit generate.

-Let's create a video ad for local restaurants and cafes.
-Simply paste in your business URL, and just like that, you have a complete, brand-authentic video ad.
+Just like that, you have a complete, brand-authentic video ad.
 No multi-step wizards.
-No configuration before you see results.
-Just instant, professional output using your brand's actual content.
-Notice how it uses real video footage from the website, not generic AI avatars or static slideshows.
+No configuration fatigue.
+Just instant, professional output.
+Notice the dynamic video content.
+Unlike other tools that use generic AI avatars or static slideshows, we transform the brand's actual images into engaging video footage using AI.
+Here's the original website with static images.
+And here's one of those static images - now watch the same image as dynamic video in our generated ad.
 This is your starting point, ready to customize.

-Now here's where Adify stands apart - a full professional timeline editor, integrated seamlessly into the generation workflow.
+Now here's what sets this apart from other video ad generators - a full professional timeline editor, integrated seamlessly into the generation workflow.
 Frame-accurate editing with multi-track support.
 Drag and drop to rearrange.
 Zoom for precision.
 Every track is organized and accessible.
 This isn't just a basic trimmer - it's a complete video editing suite.
 Trim clips with pixel-perfect precision.
 Adjust start and end points.
 Layer elements across tracks for sophisticated compositions.

 Let's explore the editor panels.
 First up - media sources.
 Upload your own media directly, or tap into our integrated stock libraries.
 Browse millions of free stock videos from Pexels.
 Notice how it's already searched for relevant content based on your brand.
 Smart suggestions save you time.
 Same for stock images - pre-searched with relevant content, curated collections at multiple resolutions.
 And background music from Jamendo, categorized by mood and genre.
 Listen before you add.

 AI is powerful when it enhances your content, not when it dominates it.
-Let's see how Adify uses AI intelligently.
+Let's see how this uses AI intelligently.
 AI Voice powered by ElevenLabs.
 Over 20 voices in 28 languages.
 Preview each voice, filter by gender or language, then generate.
 Your voiceover appears on the audio track, ready to sync with your visuals.
 Turn static images into dynamic video with our Akool-powered AI Video feature.
 Select an image from your timeline or upload one.
 Add motion prompts, and generate animated clips.

 Add text elements.
 Choose from over 100 Google Fonts.
 Adjust sizing from 8 to 200+ pixels.
 Apply solid colors or gradients.
 Fine-tune alignment, letter spacing, line height.
 Add outlines with custom widths and colors.
 Add shadows for depth.
 Bring text to life with animations.
 Typewriter effects for entrances.
 Background fades.
 Sound waves.
 Exit animations like typewriter out.
 And loop animations - vintage effects, pulse, rotating fonts.